Wholesome Middle Grade Chapter Books for Boys

 All Rise for the Honorable Perry T. Cook by Leslie Connor

 This book hooked me from the first page, taking me on a coming-of-age story that was both heartbreaking and filled with hope.
-Perry is well-loved by his mother and her friends. . . in prison.
+Perry is well-loved by his mother and her friends where they live… in a prison.
 That’s where Perry has lived since he was born eleven years ago.
 But in an unexpected and unpleasant turn of events, his best friend’s stepfather, the new District Attorney, forces Perry to leave the prison.
 Not only that, the DA tries to stall Perry’s mother’s parole hearing.
 Perry discovers the stories behind the inmates lives, hoping that they’ll be helpful in reuniting him with his mother.
 This story will stay with you long after you read the last page.

-The Quest for the Truth series (books 1 – 4) by Brock Eastman
+The Quest for the Truth series by Brock Eastman

 SCI-FI / CHRISTIAN (series)

-I couldn’t put these books down — which was a very fun surprise because I didn’t know what to expect from a Christian fiction series like this.
-The writing is fantastic — fast paced and engaging and the story itself is intriguing, a futuristic world in which the four siblings archeologist parents are kidnapped by forces trying to find artifacts which will lead them to eternal life.
-The kids pursue both the artifacts and their missing parents across different planets where they discover a hidden civilization of blue-colored people, escape a dangerous laboratory with predatory creatures including dinosaurs, learn a friend is really a foe, get captured by pirates, and so much more.
-I’m looking forward to the final book, book five!
+Fast-paced and engaging, this story itself is set in intriguing, a futuristic world.
+Four siblings’ archeologist parents are kidnapped by forces trying to find artifacts that will lead them to eternal life.
+The kids pursue both the artifacts and their missing parents across different planets where they discover a hidden civilization of blue-colored people, escape a dangerous laboratory with predatory creatures including dinosaurs, learn a friend is really a foe, and get captured by pirates.

 Eddie Red Undercover Mystery in Mayan Mexico by Marcia Wells